-Dr. Yenugonda is a research scientist at the Department of Translational Neurosciences and Neurotherapeutics at John Wayne Cancer Institute with significant drug development and drug delivery experience in the fields oncology and neurosciences.
-A 2018 recipient of the John Wayne Cancer Institute Independent Investigator 3-year grant, his research and technical expertise have led to several of his small molecules, currently in various stages of development, showing therapeutic promise.
+Dr. Yenugonda is a research scientist at the Department of Translational Neurosciences and Neurotherapeutics at Saint John’s Cancer Institute with significant drug development and drug delivery experience in the fields oncology and neurosciences.
+A 2018 recipient of the Saint John’s Cancer Institute Independent Investigator 3-year grant, his research and technical expertise have led to several of his small molecules, currently in various stages of development, showing therapeutic promise.
 Disease targets include triple negative breast cancer, brain cancer (medulloblastoma) and liver cancer as well as central nervous system diseases such as alcohol and nicotine use disorders.

 After completion of his doctoral degree from Indian Institute of Chemical Technology (IICT), India, Dr. Yenugonda joined Georgetown University Medical Center as a postdoctoral research scientist in the Department of Oncology’s Cancer Nanotechnology and Drug Discovery Laboratories.
 His faculty appointment in the GUMC’s Center for Drug Discovery allowed him to explore and implement novel methods in drug discovery and development.
 Among these were high throughput screening for hit compound identification, hit-to-lead generation, preclinical ADME drug development, in silico structure and fragment-based drug design tools.
 In the cancer drug discovery biology arena, he has developed and optimized in vitro cell-based anti-cancer drug screening assays for identification of lead compounds.
 He is the author of several scientific publications.

 In addition to his academic research experience, Dr. Yenugonda has worked on several pharmaceutical drug developmental projects and is the inventor on several patents and patent applications.